-These may be common thoughts running through the minds of some of our members, especially when they are trying to reply to our Member Needs help email to request responses to the question being asked, or to give the information being asked of them.
+These could be common thoughts that run through your mind when you are trying to reply to our Member Needs Help email - to request responses to the question being asked, or to give the information being asked of you.

-The request responses and the answer question button uses a common protocol called “mailto:” This tells the computer that the user wants to send an email and it will open the appropriate mail program for them to complete this.
+The "request responses" and the "answer question" button use a common protocol called “mailto:” This tells the computer that the user wants to send an email and it will open the appropriate mail program for them to complete this.

 Several things can happen at this point:

-- The email program opens a new email with all the appropriate information already populated.
-This is what we want – everything is good, and the you can go along your merry way.
+- The email program opens a new email with all the appropriate information already populated (this is what we want – everything is all good, and the user can go on their merry way).

 - The computer attempts to open a web page.

 To fix this, type default Apps in your search bar: